 How to Grow Moss

 Moss prefers to live in shady areas on top of moist, acidic soil.
 If you look hard enough, you will probably find some growing outside around your house.
-It’a fun experiment to see how many different kinds of mosses you can find in your area.
-Keep an eye out for any rocks or objects that have even a hint of green on it, and move it to an area with more shade.
+It’s a fun experiment to see how many different kinds of mosses you can find in your area.
+Keep an eye out for any rocks or objects that have even a hint of green on them, and move it to an area with more shade.
 Keep that area moist, and over time you will see it start to thrive.
-Moss will grow fine in deep shade or indirect light—just avoid direct sunlight, and the moss should do well.
+Moss will grow fine in deep shade or indirect light—avoid direct sunlight, and the moss should do well.

 Make a Moss Slurry

 Add some moss into a blender with acidic liquids such as beer, yogurt, or powdered milk, and then blend for up to two minutes.
 You will then have a moss slurry that you can spread onto surfaces outside where you’d like it to grow.
-If growing outdoors, it’s best to choose a sheltered location since the rain can wash it quickly.
+It’s best to choose a sheltered location if growing outdoors since the rain can wash it quickly.

 Where to Buy Moss

 You can find sources for moss is on eBay or Amazon.
 Various varieties of water mosses can be found at pet shops.
 For land mosses, the best place is probably your backyard.
 Wherever you source the moss, it’s essential to avoid negatively impacting the environment wherever you find it.
 It’s important to note that some mosses grow slowly and may take a long time to recover, so please be respectful of them.

 Do you have any tips on how to grow moss, or have you had a moss garden?
 We’d love to hear from you in the comment section!